• Skip to primary navigation

 This homemade no cook cranberry sauce (or relish) only uses a few ingredients to make a perfectly tart and sweet fall dish.
 The relish is delicious on its own, served over ice cream, or even just on a sandwich.

-no cook cranberry sauce from above
+no cook cranberry sauce from above this recipe

 And this no cook cranberry sauce is simple to make!
 You basically take a bag of cranberries, a whole orange, some sugar, and then just blitz it up in a food processor.
 You're left with a relish that has some texture and a gorgeous ruby color.